 Charter schools generally receive funding in three broad categories.
 Charter schools receive a block grant that is similar to school district revenue limit funding and is based on statewide average revenue limits for school districts within specified ranges of grades.
 These charter school revenues are deducted from the amount of State aid a school district is entitled to receive each year.
 Charter schools also receive a block grant in lieu of many categorical programs.
 Charter schools may spend these block grants for any education purpose.
 The third broad category of funding for charter schools is categorical funds not included in the block grant.
 A charter school must apply for these funds, program by program, and if received, must spend the funds in accordance with the same program requirements as traditional schools.
-An increase in the number of charter schools within a school district, or of charter school in that same school district, results in a reduction of the revenue limit and categorical program funding for that school district.
+An increase in the number of charter schools within a school district, or of charter school students in a school district who had previously been charter school students at a traditional school in that same school district, results in a reduction of the revenue limit and categorical program funding for that school district.